Easy Mexican Pork Chops

 Allow to cool completely and then transfer leftover Mexican pork chops to an airtight container or freezer safe bag.
 Store in the fridge for 3-4 days or freeze for up to 3 months.
 Allow to thaw in the refrigerator overnight before reheating.

-Pork Chops Recipe FAQ
+Boneless Pork Chop Recipe FAQ

 Why are my pork chops dry and tough?